-The DACs in the DAC38RFxx consist of a segmented array of NMOS current sources, capable of sinking a full-scale output current up to 40 mA (see Figure 55).
+The DACs in the DAC38RFxx consist of a segmented array of NMOS current sources, capable of sinking a full-scale output current up to 40 mA (see Figure 71).
 Differential current switches direct the current to either one of the complimentary output nodes VOUT1/2+ or VOUT1/2-.
-These complementary output nodes are internal to the device because of the integrated balun.Complimentary output currents enable differential operation, thus canceling out common mode noise sources (digital feed-through, on-chip and PCB noise), dc offsets, even order distortion components, and increasing signal output power by a factor of four.
+On the DAC38RF80/90/84 with integrated balun, these output nodes are internal to the device.
+Complimentary output currents enable differential operation, thus canceling out common mode noise sources (digital feed-through, on-chip and PCB noise), dc offsets, even order distortion components, and increasing signal output power by a factor of four.

-Figure 55.
+Figure 71.
 Current Steering DAC Architecture

-Referring to Figure 55, the total output current IOUTFS is fixed, and is switched to either the + or - output by switches S(N):
+Referring to Figure 71, the total output current IOUTFS is fixed, and is switched to either the + or - output by switches S(N):